albertoscala/Stock-Price-Prediction/README.md

 - **Removal of Rows**: Eliminating rows containing null values.
 - **Mean Replacement**: Substituting null values with the mean of the respective column.

+Opting for data continuity, I chose the latter approach, executing `df.fillna(df.mean(), inplace=True)`.
+Subsequently, a reevaluation via the null value check `df.isnull().values.any()` confirms the successful mitigation of the issue, with a `False` return indicating the absence of null values in the dataset.
+This strategic choice ensures the preservation of data integrity while fostering a more seamless dataset for subsequent phases.

 ### Preparing training

 ### Building the model